embedded-community/pyserial/documentation/pyserial_api.rst

             Returns an instance of :class:`bytes` when available (Python 2.6 and newer) and :class:`str` otherwise.

+    .. method:: read_all()

+        Read all bytes in the receive buffer.

     .. method:: read_until(expected=LF, size=None)

         :param expected: The byte string to search for.